CytronTechnologies/Cytron_MP3Shield/README.md

 2. SPI<br/>
 3. TimerOne<br/>

-For more info, please refer to readme.txt in "MP3Player" folder.
+For more info, please refer to readme.txt in "MP3Player" folder.<br/>
+If you have any inquiry, please post in our <a href="http://forum.cytron.com.my/" target="_blank">technical forum</a>.